RasaHQ/helpdesk-assistant/README.md

 If you want to connect to Jira Service Management, you can setup a free limited instance [here](https://www.atlassian.com/software/jira/service-management/free)

-To connect to your Jira instance, configure the followingin `actions/jira_credentials.yml`:
+To connect to your Jira instance, configure the following in `actions/jira_credentials.yml`:
 - `jira_user` - This is the email of the admin account for the Jira instance

 - `jira_token` - This is the API Token for your Jira instance.
 Get it [here](https://id.atlassian.com/manage-profile/security/api-tokens)